agricolab/ARtACS/readme.md

-Repo contains source code for creating and filtering EEG data from periodic, non-sinusoidal and non-stationary tACS artifacts using causal and symmetric comb filters.
+Repo contains source code for creating and filtering EEG data from _periodic, non-sinusoidal_ and _non-stationary_ tCS artifacts using causal and symmetric comb filters.

 Includes source code for simulation of event-related potentials and oscillations and tACS artifacts.
+> wrong syntax

 ### Usage / Creation
 ```matlab